html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-adv/en/index.md

 Insertion points are your way into my world!
 </blockquote>

-We can access an insertion point's distributed nodes with `.getDistributedNodes()`:
+You can access the nodes distributed inside an insertion point with `.getDistributedNodes()`:

 <pre class="prettyprint">
 &lt;div id="example4">